 The personal experience and feedback of clients is, without doubt, a very important insight for investors, when choosing the right platform.

 Also, there are communities of investors, where people can ask what others think about a specific platform or an issue, for example, this Facebook group.

 Delving a little deeper and finding out who is behind a platform and what experience its team has can say a lot.

 For instance, if the platform is led by real estate professionals with many years of experience in the market, it definitely adds some plus points.
-However, it doesn’t necessarily mean that the platform is completely safe to invest.
+However, it doesn’t necessarily mean that the platform is completely safe in which to invest.

 Types of investments

 Real estate crowdfunding platforms are very often focused on specific types of investments and properties.
 Investors should know what type they want to invest in, before choosing a platform.

 If you still don’t know the different types of real estate a crowdfunding investor can invest in, take a look at our two articles focused on this topic: Real Estate Crowdfunding: Debt & Real Estate Crowdfunding: Equity.

 Investors should pay particular attention to the background of each platform and its purpose.
 Some platforms have a team of professionals, ensuring that all crowdfunding projects they offer have been analyzed and evaluated.